shenwei356/seqkit/doc/docs/usage.md

 	seqkit scat -j 4 -p $PID fastq_dir > all_records.fq

-Notes

-You might need to increase the `ulimit` allowance on open files if you intend to stream fastx records from a large number of files.
+**Notes**: You might need to increase the `ulimit` allowance on open files if you intend to stream fastx records from a large number of files.

 ## fq2fa